Essential and Natural Oils

 Manuka flowers and leaves © wikipedia user gerald.w Copyrighted free use

 Oil extracted from Kanuka leaves is equally valuable.
 Since Manuka (Leptospermum scoparium) and Kanuka (Kunzea ericoides) plants are very similar in appearance, there is a risk that inexperienced staff involved in the harvesting process might accidently mix the two plant species.
-The Sagitto system provides NZ Manuka Bioactives with a valuable quality control mechanism, to ensure that their Manuka and Kanuka oils are pure.
+The Sagitto system provides NZ Manuka Bioactives with a valuable quality control mechanism, to ensure that their Manuka and Kanuka essential oils are pure.

 There are many different Lavandula cultivars - each with its own fragrance profile and chemical composition.
 These differences are, of course, evident when the oils are analysed using gas chromatography.
 They are also reflected in their NIR absorbance spectra.